-Your position numbers need not be your starting lineup requirement.
+Your position numbers do not need to be your starting lineup requirement.

 Example #1: You may only start two RBs in your league, however you may want your core roster to contain three stud RBs and you're willing to bid that way.
 If so, enter 3 for RBs (not 2).

 Example #2: You may start one TE in your league, but don't want to focus your bidding on a TE.
 In this case, enter 0.5 for TE (not 1).